stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 01 - Foundations of HCI.md

 ## MacKenzie, I.S. - Chapter 1: Historical Context (pp. 1-26)

-- Book focuses mainly on research (what, why, and how)
+Book focuses mainly on research (what, why, and how).

 - **User study** - in this book refers to an experiment with human participants
 - HCI emerged in the 1980s, the discipline most central to HCI is _human factors_ or _ergonomics_
 - **Vannevar Bush** - had ideas about storing and accessing information like what we are currently able to do with the internet